KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 >
 > Technically, in Keras, callbacks are classes because they inherit from the “Callback” mothership.
 Therefore, you would instantiate a callback class, hand it to the model, which would then call the instantiation, not the class itself.
 >
-> For more about Callbacks in Keras, visit [Keras.io](https://keras.io/api/callbacks/).
+> For more about callbacks, visit [callbacks on Keras.io](https://keras.io/api/callbacks/).
 > [⏎](#a2)
 >
 >